 In addition to our commitment to quality research and pedagogy, we are involved in other activities and events outside the classroom setting and fieldwork:

-ERC enables our faculty and graduate students, especially those with a focus on socio-cultural, medical, and experimental anthropology, to present their projects to a broad audience of interested researchers.
+The Sociocultural Seminal Series enables our faculty and graduate students, especially those with a focus on socio-cultural, medical, and experimental anthropology, to present their projects to a broad audience of interested researchers.
 Scholars from other departments and programs at UConn, as well as other institutions and universities are also frequently invited as guest speakers.
-Full list of the Spring 2017 speakers is now available.
-For more information about ERC, please contact Dr. Sarah Willen, Dr. Samuel Martinez, or Dr. César Abadia-Barrero.
+Full list of the Spring 2020 speakers is now available.
+For more information about Sociocultural Seminar Series for the Department of Anthropology, please contact Dr. Sarah Willen, Dr. Samuel Martinez, or Dr. César Abadia-Barrero.

 Anthropology Scholars Initiative